 The Dreaming Zebra Foundation provides access to art and music supplies for thousands of children, schools, art therapy programs, and community organizations throughout the United States.
 If you live in the Portland, Oregon area, you can donate craft supplies at a drop-off location or arrange for pick up.
 Otherwise, you can mail your donation.
 Click on the link above to see their wish list of most wanted craft items.
 Note: the foundation also accepts donations of musical instruments.

 This volunteer force knits or crochets hats, mittens, scarves, sweaters, Afghans, baby booties, layette sets, and Christmas stockings for needy children around the country.
 They are looking for donations of yarn, knitting needles, and books on knitting.

 The Mother Bear Project has the very specific goal of providing hand knitted or crocheted bears to children with HIV Aids in developing countries.
 They accept donations of yarn, knitting needles, and PolyFil.

-If you have a surplus of stuff any one of the organizations listed here will be happy to have you donate craft supplies in support of their cause.
-If you are a crafty person, you might even become a volunteer and donate completed craft items.
+If you have a surplus of craft supplies you can donate to any one of the organizations listed here.
+If you are a crafty person, you might even become a volunteer!
 Either way, I know your donation will be greatly appreciated, and you can have the doubly satisfying experience of donating and decluttering at the same time!